-We also learn that when the coat gets shorter or thinner the sun radiation will heat up the body quicker if the coat is dark compared to a light coat.
+We also learn that when the coat gets shorter or thinner the solar radiation will heat up the body quicker if the coat is dark compared to a light coat.

-A study done by C-J Chesney done indoors on 6 Landseer coloured New found lands (The microclimate of the canine coat: the effects of heating on coat and skin temperature and relative humidity C. J. CHESNEY ) showed that when the outer layer of the coat was heated that led to an increased temperature within the coat and a raised skin temperature.
+A study done by C-J Chesney done indoors on 6 Landseer coloured Newfound lands (The microclimate of the canine coat: the effects of heating on the coat and skin temperature and relative humidity C. J. CHESNEY ) showed that when the outer layer of the coat was heated that led to an increased temperature within the coat and a raised skin temperature.

 They also measured the skin and coat temperature on 9 black and white border collies that was outside playing on a sunny day with an environmental temperature of 21 C.